marianabritoazevedo/embedded-ai/LeNet-IvaNet/README.md

 The best configuration can be seen in the image below, which has __4__ convolutional layers with __16__ filters __5x5__, the pooling layer using __AveragePooling__, and it has the number __0.01__ as learning rate and __32__ as the dize of the batch.
 This configuration achieved an accuracy of 98.82%.

 ![image info](./images/lenet-modelo.png)

+:chart_with_upwards_trend: Metrics

+The table below shows the metrics obtained in all 10 different configurations tested.